Run4curry/machinelearningstuff/README.md

 # machinelearningstuff
-learning some machine learning concepts
+learning some machine learning concepts following a tutorial on youtube